 Yes.
 Submit Form A. Indicate at the top of the form the delegating physician and the APRN who are parties to the agreement.
 The designated physician completes and signs the form.
-This form may be submitted to the Medical Board via mail, email, or fax.
+This form must be mailed to the Medical Board as an original signature is required.